Sun-lab/dMeth/Blueprint_pipeline/README.md

-# Chen
+# Pipeline for the BLUEPRINT data

-This is the pipelines for results in Chen data.
+This is the pipelines to use the BLUEPRINT data (Chen et al. (2016)) to construct *in silico* mixture using cell type-specific DNA methylation and gene expression data in three human immune cell types (Monocytes, Neutrophils and naive CD4 T cells) from 197 individuals.
 Details of experimental design and results are provided in the supplementary materials of our paper (Zhang et al. (2021)).
 This pipeline includes:

 * step0-GetData.R: preprocess the methylation data matrix.